 Steps to follow to take care of yourself during divorce:

 - Reach out to loved ones for emotional support during this difficult time.
-If you know someone who has gone through a divorce, ask them for advice and what resources helped them, such as a book or support group.
+Know someone who has gone through a divorce?
+Ask them for advice and what resources helped them, such as a book or support group.
 There are many online communities you can join to speak with others in your situation.

 - You can also meet with a licensed therapist who can provide you with tailored resources.
 By regaining control of your emotions, you can feel calmer and better prepared for divorce negotiations.